 There are two ways to supervise the devices: by deploying devices using the Device Enrollment Program (DEP), or by configuring the iPads with Apple Configurator 2.

-By integrating DEP with Mosyle Manager, it’s possible to simplify the configuration process, including Supervision of the devices over-the-air, as well as remove specific steps of the Setup Assistant.
+By integrating Apple School Manager (formerly DEP) with Mosyle Manager, it’s possible to simplify the configuration process, including Supervision of the devices over-the-air, as well as remove specific steps of the Setup Assistant.
 This allows teachers and students to use devices promptly.

-To supervise the devices enrolled on your DEP account, you need to select the option Active Supervision within the Mosyle Manager web panel.
+To supervise the devices enrolled on your Apple School Manager (formerly DEP) account, you need to select the option Active Supervision within the Mosyle Manager web panel.
 When this is checked, devices will be in the Supervised mode when restarted or turned on for the first time.

-When creating a DEP profile in Mosyle Manager, you can also indicate if the user cannot remove the device management profile.
+When creating the Apple School Manager integration (formerly DEP profile) in Mosyle Manager, you can also indicate if the user cannot remove the device management profile.
 This ensures the rules and usage policies defined by the institution are always active on the devices.

 Once the device is taken out of the box and activated, it will be registered in the MDM solution and all management settings, apps, and iBooks will be ready to use.